DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 ## Once I become a teacher is there any support available?
 All schools have behaviour policies in place, so you work within a remit.
 If your course leads to QTS within the first two years of teaching you've got a named mentor.
 But you've also got other colleagues and it's not unheard of for somebody to sit down and say they're having a problem with child A what are you doing to keep them in line?
 You're constantly working together to swap ideas, sanctions and bits of information about that child.

-## How do I build relationships with pupils?

-Often building relationships with pupils happens outside of the classroom.
-It’s having conversations with them at break time in the corridor or as they're coming into school or at after school club.
-And talking to them, not just about what they're learning from you, but taking an interest in them as people.
-What did they have for their tea last night?
-How’s their poorly dog?
-What kind of things that make them laugh or sad and getting to know their authentic self.

-But it has to be a two-way thing, you’ve got to give a little of yourself so they can empathise.
-So you could share your hopes and dreams.
-And if you've got a cat at home, that always helps.

 ## How can I remember children's names?
 Knowing a child’s name is a really powerful behaviour management tool, so learning names is essential for building strong relationships.

 Making sure pupils put their names on the top of their page provides a helpful prompt for you.
 You can also make a seating plan and keep that handy.
 Doing an ice-breaker activity with new classes where pupils say their names and something that is unique to them is a great technique too.